naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 ### compatibility

-Used to specify the list of compatibility constraints for a given variable with other variables within the form or across multiple forms.
+Used to specify the list of compatibility (if-then) constraints for a given variable with other variables within the form or across multiple forms.
+A variable will only pass validation if none of the compatibility constraints are violated.

 Each constraint specifies `if` and `then` attributes to allow the application of a subschema based on the outcome of another schema (i.e. when the schema defined under `if` evaluates to true for a given record, then the schema specified under `then` will be evaluated).